What an endpoint includes

 Content-Type: application/json is sent by default; add Content-Type under Headers if you need a different value.Host your endpoint as an HTTP server

-Your endpoint URL must point to a running HTTP server route that can accept POST requests from Akapulu during live conversations.- Use a valid
+Your endpoint URL must point to a running HTTP server route that can accept POST requests from Akapulu Labs during live conversations.- Use a valid

 https://URL for production. - The route must be publicly reachable from the internet.